Best Places to Visit in Biobío and Ñuble Regions

 Hotel Alto Nevados

-Located 82 kilometers from Chillán and 194 km. from Concepción, this ski resort is surrounded by a picturesque native forest.
-It is distinguished by excellent snow conditions and a variety of amenities, including mountain-style hotels, spa services, thermal pools, restaurants, a discotheque, a gym, golf and tennis courts, convention halls, and more.
+Located 82 kilometers from Chillán and 194 kilometers from Concepción, the resort is surrounded by a picturesque native forest.
+It features a range of amenities, including mountain-style hotels, a spa, thermal pools, restaurants, a discotheque, a gym, golf and tennis courts, convention halls, and more.

 Salto del Itata